 Tell your doctor if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and insulin may interfere with each other.
-These include:
+Some medicines and Levemir® may interfere with each other and this may mean that your insulin dose has to change.